-- Be knowledgeable on assessment strategies to assess the three dimensional balance of the body.
+- Be knowledgeable of assessment strategies available to assess the three dimensional balance of the body.

 - Be able to document postural assessment findings and communicate them in written and verbal form.

-Each course will be 60-90 minutes in length.
-Included will be handouts, competency testing, research studies, an issue of certificate of completion upon successful passing of a final examination.
+Each recorded session is 60-90 minutes in length.
+Included in each section are handouts, competency testing (if you are requesting CE hours), research studies, an issue of certificate of completion upon successful passing of a final examination.